ub-safi/m03-reliability-engineering/README.md

 ## Training Delivery Methodology
 The delivery is designed as a workshop style with an approximate 50/50 split between technical sessions and hands-on exercises, designed to explain the concepts by leveraging relevant industrial case studies.

 Delivered online.
-Package to include reading, and training material with Python Programming tutorials at Introductory level will be delivered prior to the module start.
+Course package to be sent a week in advance with joining instructions and training material with Python Programming tutorials at Introductory level.